bodebisi/Darey.io-Projects/LAMP.md

 ### You should see something like this <img width="544" alt="Screen Shot 2023-05-31 at 8 36 54 PM" src="https://github.com/bodebisi/Darey.io-Projects/assets/132711315/90d36a9d-8466-4bef-919e-4b10b4b9c4b1">
 ### At this point, your LAMP stack is completely installed and fully operational.
 ### To test your setup with a PHP script, it’s best to set up a proper Apache Virtual Host to hold your website’s files and folders.
 Virtual host allows you to have multiple websites located on a single machine and users of the websites will not even notice it.

+## STEP 4 — CREATING A VIRTUAL HOST FOR YOUR WEBSITE USING APACHE

-### TO do this we would start by setting up a domain called projectlamp, to create the directory for projectlamp using ‘mkdir’ command as follows:
+### To do this we would start by setting up a domain called projectlamp, to create the directory for projectlamp using ‘mkdir’ command as follows:
 ### sudo mkdir /var/www/projectlamp
 ### Next, assign ownership of the directory with your current system user:
 ### sudo chown -R $USER:$USER /var/www/projectlamp